aws-samples/hpc-workshop-wrf/README.md

 to download and compile required dependencies and tools needed to be able to run a full weather forecast from initialization data download to visualization of outcomes.

+This workshop complements the webinar that has been presented during the [HPC on AWS Virtual Event](https://youtu.be/ZxrspLi28hw).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.